Building our Future Together - Development Code Update

 Hello, where can I find the proposed changes to the code, specifically setbacks and zoning map changes, (if they have been released)?
 Thanks

-Geoff Stephens asked over 1 year agoHello!
+Geoff Stephens asked about 2 years agoHello!
 The draft code will be posted here on August 14th.
 Check back then, or attend one of the upcoming Open Houses!

 - Aug 23rd – 1705 Vaquero Way (Fire Station 3) Community Room, 5:30-7:30pm